 Many people think that the most important step in helping oiled birds is to wash the oil off.
 The truth is that oiled birds can die if well-meaning people, anxious to remove the oil from feathers, wash them immediately.
 The bird must be healthy enough to endure the extreme stress of the wash.
-The most important things to give oiled birds the much-needed nutrition, hydration and medical treatment they need to regain their strength before they are washed.
+The most important things to give oiled birds are nutrition, hydration and medical treatment in order to regain their strength before they are washed.
 These steps may take a day or longer.

 Our trained staff and volunteers use these criteria to decide when an animal is ready to be washed:

-Because cleaning a bird can be a stressful and life-threatening event, the goal is to wash each oiled bird only once, and it is crucial that it is healthy enough to handle the washing ordeal.
+Because cleaning a bird is a stressful and life-threatening event, the goal is to wash each oiled bird only once, and it is crucial that it is healthy enough to handle the washing ordeal.

 Once stable, oiled birds go through a series of tub washes with a low concentration of Dawn dishwashing liquid in clean water.
-International Bird Rescue conducted research on most of the commonly available cleaning agents and Dawn was the one that had the ability to remove most oils, was effective at low concentrations, non-irritating to the skin and eyes, rinsed quickly from feathers, and was easily accessible.
+Research was conducted on most of the commonly available cleaning agents and Dawn was the one that had the ability to remove most oils, was effective at low concentrations, non-irritating to the skin and eyes, rinsed quickly from feathers, and was easily accessible.
 Birds contaminated with tarry products may be pre-treated before their Dawn wash with a non-toxic soy oil derivative such as methyl soyate to make thick tar products more removable.

 After washing, the bird is taken to a separate rinsing area where a special nozzle is used to completely rinse the solution from the feathers.
 The rinsing process is just as important as the wash, because any detergent or solution left on the feathers can impair the natural waterproofing process.
 Specially-designed spa nozzles are used that propel the water at sufficient pressure to remove all traces of detergent from the bird's feathers.